 The distillery still operates everything manually so part of the bottles we took home were reduced to "drinking strength", filtered, filled into bottles, sealed, labelled and wrapped right in front of our eyes.
 As we had never witnessed anything like that before it was a clearly special event! :-)

 I consider Ardroil Sands one of the most impressive beaches on Lewis - it's incredibly huge.
 There is no way to capture its size in a photo.
-I shot a 360 degree video on my phone which I might post later on.
+I shot a 360 degree video on my phone which I might post later on (you can find it on my Instagram).
 This beach is definitely worth a stroll although we were almost blown away by the wind.

 You can find a campsite, restrooms and showers next to the parking lot.